UpscaleAnon/Chaturbate-Stream-Scraper/README.md

 4: Add optional filesize limit to split videos (Ready I think?
 Need to test)

 5: Allow for input of username instead of demanding full URL (Ready for next version)

+6: Adjust settings for infinite, so it doesn't just spam servers constantly

+7: Double click for quick single retry?
+Or maybe customizeable doubleclick within the GUI?